Mandukhai-Alimaa/mysql/go/docs/mysql.md

 The driver can be installed with `dbc`.

 To use the driver, provide a MySQL connection string as the `url` option.
-The driver supports both standard MySQL URIs and DSN-style connection strings but standard URIs are recommended.
+The driver supports both standard MySQL URIs and DSN-style connection strings, but standard URIs are recommended.

 ## Connection String Format